Help build Duke's next class

 Become an Alumni Admissions Interviewer

 Every year, thousands of high school students apply to Duke, and alumni admissions interviewers play the critical role of serving as a Blue Devil ambassador.
 As an interviewer, you share your knowledge of your alma mater while allowing the student to share their story, putting a face to their application for the admissions team.
-There are over 200 cities and regions around the world where alumni interviewers support the voluntary interview process, and the DAA is always looking for alumni to help us build the next class of Blue Devils.
+There are over 250 cities and regions around the world where alumni interviewers support the voluntary interview process, and we are always looking for alumni to help us build the next class of Blue Devils.
 Please join us!

 Interested in becoming an AAAC (Alumni Admissions Advisory Committee) volunteer aka alumni admissions interviewer?
 Please review the below eligibility requirements and time commitments.
 Then, sign up to become an alumni admissions interviewer.

 Alumni interviewers must be an alumnus/alumna of Duke’s undergraduate or graduate/professional schools.

 - Be knowledgeable about and be able to discuss Duke’s undergraduate programming and student life with prospective students.

 - Have availability during the interview season (September-February).

 You are ineligible to participate if:

 - You don’t feel comfortable talking about Duke’s current undergraduate experience.

 - You work as a college admissions professional, independent college counselor, or college counselor at a community based organization.